-As the GDPR makes it’s way into UK law, within the next two years, the requirement for unambiguous consent looks like it will end the practice of pre-ticked check boxes for email permission during a purchase.
+As the Digital Economy Bill and GDPR make their way into UK law, within the next two years, the requirement for unambiguous consent looks like it may end the practice of pre-ticked check boxes for email permission during a purchase.
 Using an un-checked box that can be easily ignored will slash list growth and marketers are going to have to work harder at growth and find stronger reasons to gain permission.
 The change might be to requiring an explicit yes or no to force an active choice, so that the option of permission can’t be ignored.

-The ongoing situation with safe harbour being declared insufficient for passing data to the US from the EU should be resolved in 2016, the only question is how.
+The ongoing situation with Safe Harbor being declared insufficient for passing data was resolved in 2016 with the EU Privacy Shield agreement.
 Right now EU brands using services that places their data on servers in the US have an issue.